pitt-miskov-zivanov-lab/BioRECIPE/docs/compatibility.rst

 Attribute compatibility
 -----------------------
 Here we provide an overview of which attributes that BioRECIPE considers are included in other representation formats, output by several tools, including LLMs, or input in models by human curators.

-Note: additional standards, databaes, and tools are listed in the following section.
+Additional standards, databases, and tools and their compatibilities with BioRECIPE are listed in the following sections.

 .. figure:: figures/figure_attribute_comparison_acrros_tools_representations.png
     :align: center